ericzhaow121/starter-academic/content/authors/admin/_index.md

     - course: Bachelor of Public Relations
       institution: Sun Yat-sen University, China
       year: ""
+email: ""
 superuser: true
 highlight_name: false
-title: Wei Zhao
-email: ""
 ---
 Hello!
-I’m a PhD student in the [Human-computer Interaction Group](https://cis.unimelb.edu.au/hci/) at the University of Melbourne.
+I’m a first year PhD student in the [Human-computer Interaction Group](https://cis.unimelb.edu.au/hci/) at the University of Melbourne.
 I'm supervised by [Associate Professor Jenny Waycott](https://www.jwaycott.com/), [Dr Ryan Kelly](https://people.eng.unimelb.edu.au/rmkelly/), and [Dr Melissa Rogerson](https://www.melissarogerson.com/).
-My current research topic is about designing for the social engagement of older adults.
-Research Interests: Human-computer Interaction, Computer-supported Cooperative Work, Social Computing, Ageing and Technology, Mixed Reality.
+My current research topic is about designing digital systems for the social engagement of older adults living independently.
+I'm interested in understanding people's everyday experiences of using technologies in the real world.
+Examples of topics I have worked on include social enrichment of older adults in aged care, evaluation of the use of VR in aged care.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.